GURS FELLOWSHIP & MATCH

 Fellowship Program Description:

-Clinical training encompasses all aspects of male genitourinary reconstruction, including urethral reconstruction, Peyronie’s disease, male incontinence and erectile dysfunction, ureteral reconstruction, robotics, urinary diversion, and repair of complex genital deformities, including buried penis.
+Clinical training encompasses all aspects of upper and male lower genitourinary tract reconstruction, including urethral reconstruction, male incontinence and erectile dysfunction, ureteral reconstruction, robotics, urinary diversion, and repair of complex male genitourinary deformities, including Peyronie’s disease, urinary fistulae, and buried penis.
 Many cases involve a multidisciplinary care team with urologic oncologists and colorectal, plastic, and burn surgeons.
-The prosthetic cases focus on erectile dysfunction and incontinence and are performed in unusually high volumes.
+Prosthetic cases focus on erectile dysfunction and incontinence and are performed in unusually high volumes.

-UT Southwestern is the only urology training program in the DFW area and the largest urology training program in Texas.
-The fellow will gain extensive operating experience working with two reconstructive urologic senior faculty at five affiliated teaching hospitals – Clements University Hospital, Dallas County’s Parkland Memorial Hospital, UT Southwestern Frisco Hospital, Fort Worth County’s John Peter Smith Hospital, and the Dallas Veterans Affairs Medical Center.
+UT Southwestern is the only urology residency training program in the DFW area and the largest urology training program in Texas.
+The fellow will gain extensive operating experience working with two reconstructive GU surgeons at four affiliated teaching hospitals – Clements University Hospital, Dallas County’s Parkland Memorial Hospital, Fort Worth’s John Peter Smith Hospital, and Children’s Medical Center, Dallas.
+Fellows will also gain valuable teaching skills as they often operate in the role of junior faculty surgeon when operating with urology residents.

 Eligibility Requirements/Criteria (When Applicable):